taliaharon78/fMRI_final_project/README.md

 run_mode: Specifies whether to run in 'train' or 'cross_val' mode.

 timestamp: Automatically generated timestamp for logging runs.

-## Installation
-Before running the code, ensure that you have Python 3.8+ installed.
-You will need to install the required Python packages.
-You can install them using pip:

-pip install torch torchmetrics matplotlib seaborn scikit-learn tqdm wandb pandas numpy

-## Required Packages:
-torch: The PyTorch library for building and training neural networks.
-torchmetrics: Metrics for evaluating model performance.
-matplotlib: Plotting library for visualizing results.
-seaborn: Statistical data visualization.
-scikit-learn: Machine learning tools, including K-Fold cross-validation.
-tqdm: Progress bar for loops.
-wandb: Weights & Biases, a tool for tracking experiments.
-pandas: Data manipulation and analysis.
-numpy: Fundamental package for numerical computations.

-File Naming Conventions
-Each subject folder should contain fMRI data files in .pkl format.
-The files should be named according to the hemisphere (LH, RH, or BOTH) and the network (Vis, Default, etc.).
-3. Modes of Operation
-A. run_mode='train'
-Description:
-This mode trains the model on the training dataset and evaluates it on a separate evaluation dataset.
-After training, the model is tested on a test dataset.
-This mode is intended for standard training and validation of the model.

-## Prerequisites:
-Directory Structure: The train, eval, and test directories should be properly set up with subject data as described above.
-Hyperparameters: Define the hyperparameters (batch size, epochs, learning rate, etc.) and choose the network (NET_list) and hemisphere (H_list).
-Preprocessed Data: Ensure that the data files have been preprocessed and saved as .pkl files.
-How to Run:
-Ensure that the run_mode is set to 'train' in the main script.

-Adjust the hyperparameters and settings as needed.

-## Run the main script:

-python main_model.py

 ## Expected Output:
 The model will be trained on the training dataset.